NunoMCSilva/presenter-first-rot13/README.md

 Model-View-Presenter triad it should still be useful as a reference.

-Yes, there's probably some mistakes in code organization, please remember it's a learning project...
+Yes, there are probably some mistakes in code organization, please remember it's a learning project...